kirkofypsi/7DWorkProblemModel/dimensions/strategy.md

 * *no ability to clearly demarcate roles*

 ### UNEQUAL TREATMENT OF LOCATIONS OR FUNCTIONS
-> Some locations, functions or teams are not given the same attention and importance as others.
+> Some locations, functions, or teams are not given the same attention and importance as others.
 Employees who work in those places feel neglected and have limited opportunities comparing to other employees.

 __Exemplary statements reported by employees:__